offconvex/offconvex.github.io/_posts/2015-12-20-dynamical-systems-1.md

 visible:    False
 ---

-The language of dynamical systems is the preferred choice of scientists to model a wide variety of phenomena in nature.
-The reason is  that, often, it is easy to  *locally* observe or understand what happens to a system in one time-step.
+The language of dynamical systems is the preferred choice of scientists for modeling a wide variety of phenomena in nature.
+The reason is  that often it is easy to  *locally* observe or understand what happens to a system in one time-step.
 Could we then piece this local information together to deduce the  *global* objective of these dynamical systems?
 In this first of a series of posts,  we give a gentle introduction to dynamical systems and, in a hope to understand nature's algorithms, explain what it means to view them from the point of view of optimization.